juicedata/juicefs/docs/en/getting-started/for_distributed.md

 ```

 :::tip
-Redis versions prior to 6.0 do not have username, omit the `<username>` part of the URL, e.g. `redis://:mypassword@myjfs-sh-abc.apse1.cache.amazonaws.com:6379/1` (please note that the colon in front of the password is a separator and needs to be preserved).
+Redis versions lower than 6.0 do not take username, so omit the `<username>` part in the URL, e.g. `redis://:mypassword@myjfs-sh-abc.apse1.cache.amazonaws.com:6379/1` (please note that the colon in front of the password is a separator and needs to be preserved).
 :::

 ### 4. Creating a file system

-The following command creates a file system that supports cross-network, multi-machine simultaneous mounts, and shared reads and writes using a combination of "Object Storage" and "Redis" database.
+The following command creates a file system that supports cross-network, multi-machine simultaneous mounts, and shared reads and writes using an object storage and a Redis database.

 ```shell
 juicefs format \